Zeutschler/tinyolap/samples/README.md

 **Before looking at any code**, you should take a look at the visual result.
 Just run the [/samples/enterprise_web_demo.py](https://github.com/Zeutschler/tinyolap/blob/main/samples/enterprise_web_demo.py) from within your IDE or console.
 Data generation might take a while.
-Then click on the following link in your console output.
+Then click on the link provided on your console output.

     INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)